wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 [See the fonts here](http://www.thinklandingpages.com/googleFonts/viewLandingPageFonts.php?utm_source=wordpress.org&utm_medium=faq+link&utm_campaign=landing+page+google+fonts)

+= Does the Pro Version allow me to turn off the default form? = Yes, you can turn off the default form in the Pro Version.

+= Does the Advanced version allow me to use Aweber, Mailchimp, or Custom forms? = Yes, you can add any form you like.
+In addition you can use Aweber and Mailchimp with the default form.

+= How many coming soon pages and landing pages can I make with the plugin? = You can make one coming soon page and one landing page with the free plugin you download from the Wordpress repository.
+You can make unlimited coming soon pages and landing pages with the Ultimate Landing Page Advanced Upgrade.

+= Can I put custom css on my landing pages and coming soon pages? = The Advanced version of the plugin has a box for placing custom css on your landing pages and coming soon pages.

 == Screenshots ==

-1. This is a landing page created in a few minutes using the Ultimate Landing Page Plugin
+1. This is a landing page created in a few minutes using the Ultimate Landing Page Plugin 2.
+3.

 == Changelog ==